chris1111/VoodooHDA-Tahoe/README.md

 # VoodooHDA-Tahoe
 ### Package to using in macOS Tahoe 26
+- Make sure to remove VoodooHDA.kext and VoodooHDA.prefPane if it is already installed on your system, you will need to reboot your macOS before using this program.
 <img src="package/Pics/Open.png" alt="Github Project" style="width:85%;">

 VoodooHDA Tahoe is a utility that allows you to install VoodooHDA